HaydenDekker/calendar-home/README.md

 # Calendar Home

+Combine your Microsoft calendar with family or friends in a single web UI.

-Aims to connect many user accounts to a single client and consumer calendar events aggregating to a single display.
+Aims to connect multiple user accounts to a single client and consume calendar events, aggregating the calendar events to a single user interface.

 ## Functions / Tests